 Good News for Weary Women is about “escaping the bondage of to-do lists, steps, and bad advice”.
 This book shows us women how the grace of the Gospel can free us from the pressures of legalism in the form of living up to the expectations of others and our never-ending to-do lists.
 Each chapter has sidebar inserts of responses from other women and ends with some discussion questions.

 Awe: Why It Matters For Everything We Think, Say, & Do by Paul David Tripp

 Awe by Paul David Tripp is by far my favorite book on the subject of the Gospel and grace.
 Rather than talk about the Gospel itself, these 13 chapters take a real-life topic — war, ministry, parenting, work, materialism, etc. — and apply the truth of Gospel grace to them.
 Tripp also shows us how our lack of awe makes us think less of the work of Christ and how that negatively impacts our daily living.
 Each chapter stands alone, making it easy to read in small moments of time.

 “Like me, you need to spend more time gazing upon the awesome beauty of your Lord so that your heart will remember and , in remembering, be rescued.”

 (Paul David Tripp in Awe)

-I pray that these seven books will become as dear friends to you as they have been to me on my journey from the clutches of legalism to the grip of grace!
+I pray that these seven books will become like dear friends to you as they have been to me on my journey from the clutches of legalism to the grip of grace!